olegp/common-node/README.md

 * mix & match synchronous/asynchronous styles and use the best tool for the job by writing maintainable business logic in a synchronous manner
 * write concise, legible shell scripts

-If you have a spare 20 minutes, you can also check out [this presentation](http://www.slideshare.net/olegp/server-side-javascript-going-all-the-way](audio included).
+If you have a spare 20 minutes, you can also check out [this presentation](http://www.slideshare.net/olegp/server-side-javascript-going-all-the-way) (audio included).

 The following modules are included: